Brian950/GameOfLife/README.txt

 Step 1:
 Run the Spring Boot application, which will default to http://localhost:8080

+This can be done through an IDE or by using the gameoflife-0.0.1-SNAPSHOT.jar in the target folder (Using the below cmd).

+To create the jar run: mvn clean package
+This will put the .jar in the target folder.

+java -jar gameoflife-0.0.1-SNAPSHOT.jar

 Step 2:
 In your browser, navigate to http://localhost:8080/state